- Having issues erasing files and folders in Windows even with admin privileges?

 1. Log in as administrator

-You will first need to find out if you have enough privileges on your Windows 8 or Windows 10 device to delete a specific folder.
+You will first need to find out if you have enough privileges on your Windows 10 device to delete a specific folder.

 - Log in with your administrator account and password.